Delaware Route 1: Korean War Veterans Memorial Highway

 In April 1992, groundbreaking took place for the section of DE 1 between St. Georges and Tybouts Corner.
 It was decided that the highway would cross the Chesapeake & Delaware Canal on a cable-stayed bridge.
 The section of DE 1 between DE 273 and I-95 in Christiana opened in April 1993.
 In August of that year, southbound DE 1 between US 113 at Lafferty Lane in Dover and US 113 south of DE 10 at Dover Air Force Base was opened to traffic.
 In September 1993, bicyclists were allowed on a section of the under-construction DE 1.
 The portion of the route bypassing Smyrna was finished in November of that year.
 The section of the tollway between US 113 at Dover Air Force Base and US 13 south of Smyrna opened on December 21, 1993, with Governor Tom Carper in attendance at the opening ceremony.
 This section opened with a mainline toll barrier and ramp tolls.
 Following the completion of this section, DE 1 was rerouted off US 113 and US 13 between Dover and Smyrna.

-When the portion of DE 1 between Dover and Smyrna opened, road signs, with the exception of speed limit signs, were in metric units in anticipation of the United States converting to the metric system.
+When this portion of DE 1 opened, road signs, with the exception of speed limit signs, were in metric units in anticipation of the United States converting to the metric system.
 The section of DE 1 between Dover and Smyrna had exit numbers based on kilometerposts while the section between Tybouts Corner and Christiana originally had exit numbers based on mileposts.

 In 1997, the exit numbers along the portion of the route between Tybouts Corner and Christiana were changed to reflect kilometerposts.